 There are many elements to something as beautifully ‘simple’ as a shoe.
 So many elements in fact, that most people don’t realize it.
 Turns out, the shoe isn’t as ‘simple’ as most people think.
 Laid out here in this guide, are all the parts of a shoe that you probably didn’t even know existed.
 You may know the sole and the tongue (which we still discuss), but do you know about the quarter?
 The medial?
-These terms are all explained in this guide.
-We’re pretty confident you’ll be able to call yourself a fully fledged expert on shoe parts after you’ve read up.
+We explain all of these terms in this guide.
+We’re pretty confident you’ll be able to call yourself a fully fledged expert on the different parts of a shoe… Only after you’ve read up.

 A pair of shoes can be thought about in two halves – the upper and a lower section.
 The upper half consists primarily of the toe cap, quarter and shoe vamp.
 Within these elements are the toe cap, top line, insole and throat.
 Whilst the lower section consists of the shank, heel and the sole of a shoe.
 These elements are primarily made from rubber, plastics, wood, leather, and canvas.
 If you’re interested in shoes and finding out more about them, this is the guide for you!

 Parts of a Shoe

 This page is intended as a shoe glossary of sorts – a guide to all shoe terms to break down the anatomy of this common yet unstudied article of human clothing.